Atypical myopathy is caused by ingestion of hypoglycin A leading to multiple Acetyl-Co A dehydrogenase deficiency

 Foals with mild lower limb contracture respond well to supportive bandaging from carpus to the floor.
 It causes tendon laxity and reverses the deformity.

 Proximal suspensory desmitis.
 Inflammation of the proximal part of the suspensory ligament.
 Signalment includes dressage horses and showjumpers, especially those with upright hindlimb conformation.

 Dorsolateral-plantaromedial oblique view of the tarsus taken by moving the generator 45 degrees sideways (away from the horse) from the dorsal (front) starting position.
 Gives a 'Donkey's lugs' (DL) view of the talus.

 For a latero-lateral view of the paranasal sinuses centre the beam just dorsal to the rostral aspect of the facial crest.

-avoid movement blur try to keep the exposure times under 0.2s as a rule of
+To avoid movement blur try to keep the exposure times under 0.2s as a rule of thumb.

 Try using a pennies to measure sarcoids- most people have some small change kicking about, use the smallest one which completely covers the sarcoid.

 When banding sarcoids put the elastrator band over a piece of 40mm waste pipe.
 It'll fit over the sarcoid and the band won't get snagged half on and half off the elastrators.

 Maxillary Septal Bulla- previously called the ventral conchal bulla